RutOf/Apex-Spoofer/README.md

 ### This is the best cleaner I've ever made.

 So this is a Full Apex Legends trace cleaner.
-Mostly my friend who wishes to be anonymous sent me this said it was ok if I posted on UC and I said why not.
+Mostly my friend who wishes to be anonymous sent me this and said it was ok if I posted on UC and I said why not.
 I added some registry files of my own since I saw it was missing but the rest is his work I'm pretty sure.

-This deletes and cleans all Apex/EAC/Origin related trace files.
+This deletes and cleans all Apex/EAC/Origin-related trace files.
 This works for origin only I think.
-There's also some files that you need to manually delete every other game.
-Some files you won't be able to delete because origin is open but you can delete some files / items within those folders.
+There are also some files that you need to manually delete every other game.
+Some files you won't be able to delete because Origin is open but you can delete some files/items within those folders.

 The files
 ```
-C:\Users\YOUR PC NAME\AppData\Local\Temp - Delete everything from folder
+C:\Users\YOUR PC NAME\AppData\Local\Temp - Delete everything from the folder
 C:\Users\YOUR PC NAME\AppData\Local\Origin - Delete origin folder
 C:\Users\YOUR PC NAME\AppData\Roaming\Origin - Delete origin folder
 C:\Windows\Minidump - Delete all dumps